Kiktur/ee496_sunshield/README.md

 # SunShield

 ## Project Overview
 This repository contains the embedded firmware and iOS app software for **SunShield**, a wearable device that monitors UV radiation and tracks physical sunscreen effectiveness.
 The firmware runs on a ESP32-C6 microcontroller and calculates a countdown based on real-time sensor data, the user's skin type, and applied SPF.
+The app communicates with the wearable via BLE to display UV data and send user-specific parameters.

 ---